 Many people today have underlying health problems.
 Excessive intake of synthetic residues in their diet can contribute to this and we must address this.

-Abimbola has made it her responsibility to encourage farmers to focus on putting in the work of farming organically while keeping the health of the soils that produce our food in mind.
-We had a conversation with her about her organic journey in Nigeria.
+Abimbola has made it her mission to encourage farmers to embrace organic practices when producing our food.
+We spoke to her about her organic journey in Nigeria.

 The IFOAM standards are used by farmers in many countries, who support the organic principles of Health, Fairness, Care and Ecology.
 IFOAM – Organics International is a major player for the organic movement, sharing success stories and tremendous achievements across the globe.